CorradoLanera/CorradoLanera/content/publication/2020-garzotto-covid19_equipment/index.md

 ---
-title: "COVID-19: ensuring our medical equipment canmeet the challenge"
+title: "COVID-19: ensuring our medical equipment can meet the challenge"

 abstract: "To predict the spread of coronavirus disease globally and consequently prepare the hospital facilities with the required